 If you have decided to go fishing this weekend, we recommend that you check the fishing forecast, and if you plan to stay at home, here is a potential suggestion of what you could do.
 But, if you trying to find a new home for the best price, contact a mortgage Riverside.
 They will find you a good home, where you can enjoy yourself on the widescreen while you watch good movies.
 So get your favorite organic baby pajamas in large size and take the best possible pose on your couch.

 Nowadays we are hearing a lot of buzz around artificial intelligence or AI and robotics.
-We have even felt their presence in our surroundings in one or the other way.
+We have even felt their presence in our surroundings in one or another way.
 The technology sounds new but its seeds have been long sown.
-Do you know that AI found its way into film-business around 100 years ago?
-Yes, the 1927 release Metropolis depicts AI that takes the form of a humanoid robot with an intent on taking over the titular mega-city by inciting chaos.
+Do you know that AI found its way into the film business around 100 years ago?
+Yes, the 1927 release Metropolis depicts AI that takes the form of a humanoid robot with the intent of taking over the titular mega-city by inciting chaos.